baoduy/hbd.astro-paper/src/content/blog/az-08-pulumi-setup-deploy-cicd-pipeline.md

 - [Pnpm Pipeline Config](https://pnpm.io/continuous-integration#azure-pipelines)
 - [Repairing State With Pulumi Refresh](https://www.pulumi.com/blog/repairing-state-with-pulumi-refresh/).

----

 ## Thank You

-Thank you for reading!
-Explore further and happy coding! 🌟✨
+Thank you for taking the time to read this guide!
+We hope it has been helpful.
+Feel free to explore further, and happy coding! 🌟✨

 **Steven** | _[GitHub](https://github.com/baoduy)_